saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

 We recommend configuring options via environment variables in the following scenarios.

 - Sauce Connect Proxy command is too long and not easily readable.
-- Sauce Connect Proxy runs in docker container and CI system (such as Gitlab) allows a simple way to set environment variables.
+- Sauce Connect Proxy runs in a docker container and CI system (such as GitLab) allows a simple way to set environment variables.

 ## Proxy Environment Variables